leroyvandijk/LockUnlockPowerProfile/README.md

 You need to place the compiled plugin (with dependency's) in the plugins folder inside the application folder.

-The name should always be **LockUnlockPowerProfile.Plugins.**EXAMPLE otherwise the plugin will not be loaded.
+The name should always be **LockUnlockPowerProfile.Plugins.EXAMPLE** otherwise the plugin will not be loaded.

 ## Icon
 The application icon is used from https://www.iconfinder.com/iconsets/web-ui-color.
 Created by Julia Osadcha.